include4eto/cslp/README.md

 - `test_invalid_rads`: Tests that an invalid roads layout is not accepted.
 - `test_experimentation`: Tests that experimentation directives are parsed.
 - `test_magnitude_viloation`: Tests to see attributes with correct formatting, but wrong magnitudes are detected.
+- `test_extra_parameters`: Tests that extra parameters are treated as errors.
+- `test_invalid_matrix`: Tests that matrices are checked for 0 entries apart from the diagonal.
+- `test_max_magnitude`: Tests that values with the maximum magnitude are accepted.

 ### `AreaTest` (`area_test.py`):
 - `test_observer_subscription`: Tests that areas attach an observer to the event